Common Voice

-Common Voice is a crowdsourcing project started by Mozilla to create a free database for speech recognition software.
+Common Voice is a crowdsourcing project started by Mozilla to create a free and open speech corpus.
 The project is supported by volunteers who record sample sentences with a microphone and review recordings of other users.
-The transcribed sentences will be collected in a voice database available under the public domain license CC0.
-This license ensures that developers can use the database for voice-to-text applications without restrictions or costs.
+The transcribed sentences are collected in a voice database available under the public domain license CC0.
+This license ensures that developers can use the database for voice-to-text and text-to-voice applications without restrictions or costs.

 Aims

 Common Voice aims to provide diverse voice samples.
 According to Mozilla's Katharina Borchert, many existing projects took datasets from public radio or otherwise had datasets that underrepresented both women and people with pronounced accents.

-History

-At the beginning of 2022, the Bengali.AI partnered with commonvoice to launch "Bangla Speech Recognition" project that aims to make machines understand Bangla language.
-2000 hours of voice was collected with aim for higher than 10,000 hours.

 Voice database

 The first dataset was released in November 2017.
 More than 20,000 users worldwide had recorded 500 hours of English sentences.

 In February 2019, the first batch of languages was released for use.
-This included 18 languages: English, French, German and Mandarin Chinese, but also less prevalent languages as Welsh and Kabyle.
+This included 18 languages such as English, French, German and Mandarin Chinese, but also less prevalent languages like Welsh and Kabyle.
 In total, this included almost 1,400 hours of recorded voice data from more than 42,000 contributors.

-As of July 2020 the database has amassed 7,226 hours of voice recordings in 54 languages, 5,591 hours of which has been verified by volunteers.
+By July 2020 the database had amassed 7,226 hours of voice recordings in 54 languages, 5,591 hours of which had been verified by volunteers.

-In May 2021, following the work to add Kinyarwanda, they received a grant to add Kiswahili.
+In May 2021, following the work to add Kinyarwanda, the project received a grant to add Kiswahili.

+At the beginning of 2022, Bengali.AI partnered with Common Voice to launch the "Bangla Speech Recognition" project that aims to make machines understand the Bangla language.
+2000 hours of voice was collected.

-In September 2022, it was announced that the Twi language of Ghana was the 100th language to be added to the Mozilla Common Voice database.
+In September 2022, it was announced that the Twi language of Ghana was the 100th language to be added to the database.